beakerbrowser/beakerbrowser.com/_docs/apis/dat.md

 ### Special files

-The `dat.json` file is special, and can not be written directly by the application.
-It is a manifest file that includes metadata and configuration.
+The `dat.json` file is a special manifest file that includes metadata and configuration.
+It cannot be written directly by the application.

 ---